jwlunsford/udacity_projects/item_catalog/README.md

 * requests

 ## Installation and Flask Startup
-Depending on your preferences, you may choose to install all of the required components using a Virtual Environment as described by [this article](https://docs.python-guide.org/dev/virtualenvs/).
+Depending on your preferences, you may choose to install all of the required components using a Virtual Environment as described in [this article](https://docs.python-guide.org/dev/virtualenvs/).
 I have found that this makes it easier to keep all the required packages organized.

 Once the required dependencies are installed on your machine, you are ready to run the web application using Flask.
 The following steps will help you duplicate the code on your machine.